Attention: Accredited Home School Graduates

 - Request official SAT or ACT scores be sent directly to GHC

-- Register to take the COMPASS exam through the “Check Admissions Status” link (if required)
+- Register to take the placement exam through the “Check Admissions Status” link (if required)

 - Applicants who seek to be classified as in-state for tuition purposes, are required to provide validation of residency and lawful presence in both the State of Georgia and the United States.
 Below is a list of acceptable documentation to prove lawful presence in Georgia: